p5a0u9l/clamm/README.md

 ![](clam.png?raw=true)

-_the classical music manager for which you've waited a lifetime._
+_the classical music manager you never knew you needed, until now..._

-`clamm` is a tool for managing a library of classical music.
-For a brief discussion on what is meant by "classical", see NOTES, below.
+`clamm` is a python program for managing a library of classical music.
+For a brief discussion on what is meant by "classical", see
+NOTES, below.

 `clamm`